How reliable are your VAT rates?

 Do I need to charge VAT?

 Certain digital products can be eligible to a reduced VAT rate in some EU countries.
-Here are examples for common digital products:
+Here are examples for electronically supplied services:

 - E-books, audiobooks, stock photos, movies, and videos, whether buying a copy off of Amazon or using a service like Netflix.
 In tax language, these products are in a category usually called, “Audio, visual, or audio-visual products.”